 Cooking in oven dishes will not make your oven dirty, and if any incrustation of grease splashes occurred, that will burn away when lighting your next fire.

 Only after baking pizza in your oven, a little more “cleaning” is required.
 As mozzarella or other cheese melts and easily spills off the pizza on the oven floor.
 But you’ll love the easy cleaning: when you finish baking pizzas you just spread the formed coals over the cooking area so that the spilt and crusted mozzarella and topping will burn and turn to ashes which can be swept away after cooling.
 That’s all… So much easier than cleaning your kitchen oven.

-See our oven tool set which has a brush, ash pan, wood poker, coals shovel and coal rake.
+See our oven tool set which has a stainless steel brush, ash pan, log and pots shovel and coal rake.